 Her current research focuses on energy transition, fossil phaseout strategies and societal implications, plant-by-plant coal phaseout pathways, national climate ambition assessment, subnational and all-of-society climate action, low-carbon "Belt and Road Initiative" and scenarios for financial system, including NGFS.
 She recently served as a contributing author for the Intergovernmental Panel on Climate Change (IPCC) Sixth Assessment Report.
 Her prior research has focused on long-term food security under climate change mitigation, international agriculture trade and food demand, integrated assessment of energy-food-water nexus, and international carbon markets.
 She holds a PhD in Environmental Policy from the University of Maryland, a master's degree in public policy from the College of William and Mary, and a bachelor's degree in management science and engineering from Renmin University in Beijing.

 - Coal transition; climate change mitigation; China climate & energy policy

-Through our research on the state of global coal, CGS conducts analysis on the trends of global coal power -- leveraging and building on new global datasets to paint a global and country-specific picture of coal power worldwide.Learn More about Accelerating the Global Coal Transition
+Through our research on the state of global coal, CGS conducts analysis on the trends of global coal power -- leveraging and building on new global datasets to paint a global and country-specific picture of coal power worldwide.Learn More about Program to Accelerate the Global Coal Transition

 The China Program at CGS integrates scientific research, education, policy analysis, and stakeholder engagement to help understand and inform the development and deployment of China’s climate, energy, and environment strategies across international, national, and local contexts.Learn More about China Program